CASH OR VENMO ONLY

 Conduct:

-NEVER point any weapon system in the direction of either planes or trains passing by.
+NEVER point any weapon system in the direction of planes or trains passing by.
+DO NOT SHOOT ANY ANIMALS

 Beam projecting lasers of any kind are prohibited.